VectorChat/chunking_subnet/README.md

 ```bash
 btcli subnet register --wallet.name <COLDKEY> --wallet.hotkey <HOTKEY> --subtensor.chain_endpoint ws://127.0.0.1:9946 --netuid 1
 ```
+### Compute Requirements
+Compute requirements are low for validators as all major computer architectures are optimized for vector operations.
+We recommend you run test_compute_requirements script to get a recommendation for the number of embeddings you should compute for each miner evaluation.
+For miners, the compute requirements depend entirely on the code you are running.
+The default miner should run on anything.

 ### Validator
 Running a validator requires an OpenAI API key.